amitkr209/Python_and_R_Projects/README.md

 ### Result:
 ![Likelihood of Skills Requested in the India Job Postings](https://github.com/amitkr209/Python_Data_Project/blob/main/3_Project/Images/Likelihood%20of%20Skills%20Requested%20in%20the%20India%20Job%20Postings.png)

-*Bar graph visualizing the salary for the top 3 data roles and their top 5 skills associated with each.*
+*Bar graph visualizing the top 3 data roles and their top 5 skills associated with each.*

 ### Insights:
 - **SQL** is the most requested skill for *Data Analysts* and *Data Engineer*, with it in over half the job postings for both roles.
 For *Data Scientist*, **Python** is the most sought-after skill, appearing in 70% of job postings.